 Nasrin created many pieces of artwork once she was released from the Iranian prison.
 One of her pieces, ‘Displaced’, was shortlisted for the 2018 John Bird Prize – Open Competition at the Fishslab Gallery.

-In 1979, Nasrin Parvaz returned from England, where she had been studying and became a member of a socialist party in Iran fighting for a non-Islamic State in which women had the same rights as men.
-Three years later at the age of 23, she was betrayed by a comrade and arrested by the regime’s secret police.
+In 1979, Nasrin Parvaz returned from England, where she had been studying, and became a member of a socialist party in Iran fighting for a non-Islamic state in which woman had the same rights as men.
+Three years later, at the age of 23, she was betrayed by a comrade and arrested by the regime’s secret police.

-Narsin spent the next eight years in Iran’s prison system.
-She was systematically tortured, threatened with execution, starved and forced to live in appalling conditions.
-One woman’s struggle is both an account of what happened to her during those eight years, and evidence that her spirit was never broken.
+Nasrin spent the next eight years in Iran’s prison system.
+She was systematically tortured, threatened with execution, starved and forced to live in appalling, horribly overcrowded conditions.
+One Woman’s Struggle is both an account of what happened to her during those eight years and evidence that her spirit was never broken.
 Nasrin’s memoir is a story of friendship and mutual support, of how women drew strength from one another and found endless small ways to show kindness and even find tiny specks of joy.

 When Faraz accepts his uncle’s offer of a summer job converting one of Tehran’s prisons into a museum of the repressive rule of Shah, he understands too late that this will mean destroying all evidence that the present regime, the Islamic Republic of Iran, has also tortured and executed prisoners there.